 - Other liquid or amorphous foodstuffs (like mashed potatoes and beer)

 If you’re still concerned regarding which foods and items the TSA allow on flights, you can always download the MyTSA app and use the “Can I Bring” feature.
-Just type in an item and the app lets you know if you can safely bring it on a flight or not!
+Just type in an article, and the app lets you know if you can safely bring it on a flight!
 Handy, right?

 Tip 3 – Pack Smart

-If you have to fly, try your best to avoid checking any bags.
-However, if you must check a bag, make sure all your personal necessities are in your carry-on.
+If you have to fly, try your best to avoid checking bags.
+However, if you must check a bag, ensure all your necessities are in your carry-on.
 The last thing you want is to be without your medication if your baggage happens to get lost.

-If you’re driving a significant distance, pack a small cooler filled with food and drinks.
-Lots of stores and gas stations close for the holiday, so make sure you’re as prepared as possible.
+Pack a small cooler filled with food and drinks if you’re driving a significant distance.
+Many stores and gas stations close for the holiday, so ensure you’re as prepared as possible.

 Tip 4 – Expect the Unexpected

 Traveling for the holidays rarely goes as expected.
 So, to mitigate that problem, try to expect the unexpected.
-From weather delays (almost unavoidable this year due to winter weather warnings across the nation) to a flat tire, make sure you’re prepared for any possible occurrence whenever you travel.
+From weather delays (almost unavoidable this year due to winter weather warnings nationwide) to flat tires, ensure you’re prepared for any possible occurrence whenever you travel.

 Tip 5 – Remember to Relax

 Thanksgiving is all about spending time with family and being thankful for what you have.
 So, don’t let holiday travel problems stress you out.
 Remember to relax.
 Unexpected things happen.
-Don’t add your own stress and panic on top of that.
-Take a deep breath, take a walk, take a driving break, and just make sure you keep your own mental health in high priority.
+Don’t add your stress and panic on top of that.
+Take a deep breath, take a walk, take a driving break, and make sure you prioritize your mental health.
 Remember, holidays are supposed to be a break from the stressors of everyday life.
 Don’t let Thanksgiving ruin your Thanksgiving!